-Firstly, it’s important to note that Hadoop and Spark are broadly different technologies, with different use cases.
-The Apache Software Foundation, from which both technologies emerged, even places the two in different categories: Hadoop is a database, Spark is a big data tool.
+First off it is important to state that Hadoop and Spark are broadly different technologies with different use cases.
+The Apache Software Foundation, from which both pieces of technology emerged, even places the two projects in different categories: Hadoop is a database, Spark is a big data tool.

 So how do they come together?

 Both are big data frameworks.
-Basically, if you're a company with a fast-growing pool of data, Hadoop is open source software that will allow you to store this data in a reliable and secure way.
+Basically, if you're a company with a fast-growing pool of data, Hadoop is an open-source software that will allow you to store this data in a reliable and secure way.
 Spark is a tool for understanding that data.
-If Hadoop is the Bible written in a language you don't understand, Spark is a dictionary and phrasebook.
+If Hadoop is the Bible written in a language you can't understand, Spark is a dictionary and phrasebook.

-Big players in the analytics and business intelligence market like Splunk offer Hadoop-integrated products, and data-visualisation firms like Tableau will let you present this data back to non-data people.
+Big players in the analytics and business intelligence market like Splunk offer Hadoop integrations and solutions, and data-visualisation firms like Tableau will let you present this data back to non-data people.

-Spark on the other hand, as Gardella says, is useful “if you want to give your staff access to genuine real-time data with the intention that they, or an algorithm, will make decisions off the back of that data.”
+Spark on the other hand is useful if you are looking to run high velocity analytics on top of real-time data, with the intention that someone, or an algorithm, is going to make decisions off the back of that data.

-Reliability: One major benefit with Hadoop is that because it’s a distributed platform it’s less prone to failure, allowing underlying data to be always available.
-This is why it is the chosen database of many web companies, because the internet never sleeps.
+Redundancy: One major benefit with Hadoop is that by being a distributed platform it is less prone to failure, allowing your underlying data to be always available.
+This is why it is the chosen database of many webscale companies, because the internet never sleeps.

 Cost: Hadoop and Spark are both projects from the Apache Software Foundation, so they are free and open source.
-The price comes from how you want to implement it, total cost of ownership, the time and resource related to implementation due to the skills required and the hardware.
-This also makes it highly scalable as your data lake grows.
+The price comes from how you want to implement it - the total cost of ownership - so the time and resource related to implementation due to the skills required and the hardware it's running on.

-The licensing model of traditional database providers like Oracle and SAP has long been the bane of many CIOs, so the Software-as-a-Service model provided by most of the Hadoop/Spark specialists gives greater flexibility while you figure out if the technology is useful.
+The license model of traditional database providers like Oracle and SAP has long been the bane of many CIOs existence, so the Software-as-a-Service model provided by most of the Hadoop/Spark specialists gives greater flexibility while you figure out if the technology is useful.

 Skills: Whatever the vendors tell you, Spark is not an easy tool to use.
 It is intended for data analysts and experts and is generally applied to deeply complex and constantly changing streaming data sets.

-Retailers and Internet of Things (IoT) companies are also interested in Spark, however, because of its ability to conduct real-time interactive data analytics to deliver greater personalisation.
+Spark also has retailers and Internet of Things (IoT) companies interested because of its ability to conduct real time, interactive data analytics to deliver greater personalisation on the fly.

-Stirman tells Computerworld UK: "Ten years into Hadoop and the hallmarks are still promising but most people have found it hard to use and not well suited to artificial intelligence and machine learning."
+Stirman told Computerworld UK: "Ten years into Hadoop and the hallmarks are still promising, but most people have found it hard to use and not well suited to artificial intelligence and machine learning."

-In a broad sense, a Hadoop specialist vendor like Hortonworks claims to work with 55 of the top 100 financial services companies and 75 of the top 100 retailers.
-Actual use cases are harder to come by, perhaps because the technology isn't as mature as the vendors would lead us to believe, perhaps because the customers still see the technology as a secret sauce.
+In a broad sense, a Hadoop vendor like Hortonworks claims to work with 55 of top 100 financial services companies and 75 of top 100 retailers.
+Actual use cases are harder to come by though, perhaps because the technology isn't as mature as the vendors would lead us to believe, or because the customers still see the technology as a secret sauce.

-DataStax customer British Gas Connected Homes is using Spark and Apache Cassandra, an alternative data storage option to Hadoop, to deliver real-time usage statistics to its customers from its smart-home devices.
+DataStax customer British Gas Connected Homes spoke to Computerworld UK about how it is using Spark and Apache Cassandra to deliver real-time usage statistics to its customers from its smart home devices.

-Head of data and analytics at British Gas, Jim Anning, says: “We always knew we were doing the Internet of Things and we know that the number of connected devices is only going to rise.
+Former head of data and analytics at Connected Homes Jim Anning told Computerworld UK at the time: "We always knew we were doing IoT and we know that the number of connected devices is only going to rise.
 Those sensors are collecting data all the time.
-For example, our temperature sensor is delivering data every couple of minutes.
+For example our temperature sensor is delivering data every couple of minutes.
 Scaling that process with a traditional, relational database just wasn't going to cut it."

 Innovative electric car maker Tesla uses Hadoop for its connected car data, travel booking company Expedia has been moving its data into a Hadoop environment as it continues to scale, and British Airways is a big exponent of Hadoop for data storage and analytics.

-Implementing Hadoop is possible in-house – Apache provides all the documentation required – or you can pick a vendor to conduct an enterprise deployment for you, complete with support.
-Spark is similar: do it yourself or go to a vendor, such as Hortonworks' Spark at Scale, Cloudera or MapR.
+Hadoop implementation can be undertaken in house (Apache provides all of the documentation required), or you can have one of the below vendors conduct an enterprise deployment for you, complete with support.
+Spark is a similar situation, either do it yourself or take to one of the vendors to run it as-a-service, such as Hortonworks' Spark at Scale, Cloudera or MapR.

-As of December 2015, Gartner has seven vendors offering commercial editions of Hadoop: Amazon, IBM, Pivotal, Transwarp, Hortonworks, Cloudera, MapR.
-Vendors like Couchbase, MongoDB, DataStax, Basho and MemSQL offer Spark built on competing data management platforms.
+Other vendors offering commercial versions of Hadoop include: IBM, Pivotal and Transwarp.
+Vendors like Couchbase, MongoDB, DataStax and MemSQL offer Spark built upon competing data management platforms.

 Despite its relative maturity, compared to Spark, Hadoop still isn't delivering the kind of transformative results many vendors will claim.
-According to Gartner’s market guide: “Through 2018, 70 percent of Hadoop deployments will fail to meet cost savings and revenue generation objectives due to skills and integration challenges."
+According to Gartner: "Through 2018, 70 percent of Hadoop deployments will fail to meet cost savings and revenue generation objectives due to skills and integration challenges."

 The answer?
 "Match projects to specific business requirements and identify the existence and readiness of supported technology components suitable for them," says Gartner.